-Autumn 1987 had not begun well for Colin Bradshaw (stalwart of the BBRC for almost 20 years, including nine as Chairman).
-He arrived on Scilly too late to see the first British Philadelphia Vireo and third British Hermit Thrush and to make matters worse, a Blyth's Reed Warbler had been trapped near his home patch of Tynemouth, Tyne & Wear on the day he arrived on St. Agnes!
+Autumn 1987 had not begun well for Colin Bradshaw (stalwart of the BBRC for almost 20 years, including nine of those as Chairman).
+He arrived on Scilly too late to see the first British Philadelphia Vireo on Tresco and the third British Hermit Thrush on St. Agnes and to make matters worse, a Blyth's Reed Warbler had been trapped near his home patch of Tynemouth, Tyne & Wear on the same day he arrived on St. Agnes!